 Sure, Lenin the Man endorsed the use of mass terror against his enemies, created the Soviet Union's secret police, and implemented policies that caused millions of peasant farmers to starve to death.
 But Lenin the Public Artwork is a beautifully crafted sculpture, and a catalyst for healthy discourse.

 Today the statue -- still unsold -- is easily visible up the boulevard, past Organic Espresso and Kwangjai Thai Cuisine.
-He stands in front of a Taco Del Mar restaurant.
-Locals and passersby pause in his shadow on their smart phones, or rest on the monument steps after a hard morning of shopping.
-Ironically, the towering foe of free enterprise can't be photographed without Mexican fast food signs around him.
+He stands in front of a Sinbad Express restaurant [formerly a Taco Del Mar].
+Locals and passersby pause in his shadow to check their phones, or rest on the monument steps after a hard morning of shopping.
+Ironically, the towering foe of free enterprise can't be photographed without fast food signs around him.